How to Keep a Kiddie Pool Clean All Summer Long

 Step 2: Fill the pool, and add the bleach and borax.

 Fill the pool to full capacity with fresh water.
-Add the bleach and borax, and mix it in thoroughly for even distribution.
+Add the bleach and borax, and mix it in thoroughly.
 If you have a filter, turn the pump on to circulate the water.
 Wait an hour.

 Step 3: Test the water.